JZschache/WikipediaParser/README.md

 WikipediaParser parses through the XML files of the Wikipedia dump and extracts the changes between two versions of an article.
 A Wikipedia page consists of multiple revisions by different authors.
 The WikipediaParser collects all revisions by the same author until another author submits a revision.
 Only the last revision is kept and the difference to the previous revision (by another author) is calculated.

-An example of the article "Talk:Atlas Shrugged" in JSON format:
+An example of the article "Anarchism" in JSON format:

 ```
 {
-	"id":"233328",
+	"id":"233194",
 	"parentId":null,
-	"timestamp":"2001-01-30T20:51:36Z",
+	"timestamp":"2001-10-11T20:18:47Z",
 	"contributor":{
-		"id":"4938",
-		"name":"TimShell"
+		"id":"31",
+		"name":"The Cunctator"
 	},
 	"contributorIp":null,
-	"text":"I am developing the AtlasShrugged section of Wikipedia as a test to push [...],
+	"text":"''Anarchism'' is the political theory [...]",
 	"patch":null,
 	"page":{
-		"id":"128",
-		"title":"Talk:Atlas Shrugged",
+		"id":"12",
+		"title":"Anarchism",
 		"redirecting":false
 	}
 }
 {
-	"id":"677884",
-	"parentId":"233328",
-	"timestamp":"2002-02-25T15:43:11Z",
+	"id":"233195",
+	"parentId":"233194",
+	"timestamp":"2001-11-28T13:32:25Z",
 	"contributor":{
-		"id":"0",
-		"name":"Conversion script"},
+		"id":"157",
+		"name":"Ffaker"
+	},
 	"contributorIp":null,
 	"text":null,
-	"patch":"@@ -344,18 +344,16 @@\n edias.%0A%0A\n-%0A%0A\n I chose \n@@ -902,9 +902,128 @@\n ection.[...]",
+	"patch":"@@ -2832,24 +2832,26 @@\n d order.%0A%0A%0A%0A\n+%0A%0A\n Anarcho-capi\n@@ -7666,24 +7666,102 @@\n rchism [...]",
 	"page":{
-		"id":"128",
-		"title":"Talk:Atlas Shrugged",
+		"id":"12",
+		"title":"Anarchism",
 		"redirecting":false
 	}
 }
 ```

 The first version of a page has no parentId, and the attribute "text" contains the full article.
 Later entries that refer to the same page link to the previous version by the parentId.
 Changes are given as patch: see [diff-match-patch](https://github.com/google/diff-match-patch).

-Usually, the revision are ordered chronologically in the XML file.
-This speeds up the parsing.
-But sometimes, the revisions are out of order.
-In this case, the Wikipedia page is skipped and another parsing of the same XML file is started after completing the current one.
-During the second parsing, revisions of the skipped pages are collected and ordered by date before aggregation by author and calculating the differences.
-This approach should be avoided in general because it requires a large amount of memory (saving all revisions of a page in full text).
+For a faster comparison of different versions, the diff algorithms operates not on the level of characters but only on the level of lines (as found by `\n`): for the difference, see [Line-or-Word-Diffs](https://github.com/google/diff-match-patch/wiki/Line-or-Word-Diffs)

+The revisions are ordered chronologically in the JSON file.

 The original parentId as given in the XML file is not reliable and, therefore, overwritten.

 ### Format of Neo4j data